-As mentioned in the introduction, there are two ways in which a student can declare a major or a minor.
-Students may fill out the declaration form with the Undergraduate Advising Head, or they may fill out the form with the faculty member whom they have asked to be their advisor.
+As mentioned in the introduction, there are two ways a student can declare a major or a minor.
+Students may fill out the declaration form with the Undergraduate Advising Head or they may fill out the form with the faculty member they have asked to be their advisor.

 In the latter case, the student will come to you with a Major / Minor Change Request Form.
-(Students can get this form from the Economics Office, from Academic Services, or from the Registrar's website.)
-The purposes of this form are to give the student a sense of the scope of the program he/she is declaring and to help the student in planning the remaining semesters at Brandeis.
-The student will list on this form any Economics (or cross-listed) courses that he/she has taken, is currently taking, or is planning to take in the next semester.
+(Students can get this form from the Economics Office, from Academic Services, or from the Registrar's website.
+The pdf is a fillable form.)
+The purposes of this form are to give the student a sense of the scope of the program the student is declaring and to help the student in planning the remaining semesters at Brandeis.
+The student lists on this form any Economics (or cross-listed) courses the student has already taken, is currently taking, or is planning to take in the next semester.
 For majors, how the calculus requirement has been or will be fulfilled should also be noted.
 If this set of courses falls short of satisfying the requirements for the major or minor, there are two choices as to how to proceed:

-- 1. The student can add more courses to the form until it constitutes a course of study that will completely satisfy the requirements for the program, or - 2.
-The advisor may indicate in the "Comments" section of the form how many and what types of additional courses are needed in order to complete the program.
-For example, if a sophomore is declaring a major, and the form lists only Econ 10a, 20a, 80a, 83a, and AP Calculus, you would indicate under "Comments" that the student must also take Econ 82b, 184b, two upper-level electives, two other electives of any type, and the two foundational literacy practicums.
+- 1. The student can add more courses to the form until it constitutes a course of study that will completely satisfy the requirements for the program or - 2.
+The advisor may indicate in the "Comments" section of the form how many and what types of additional courses are needed to complete the program.
+For example, if a sophomore is declaring a major, and the form lists only Econ 10a, 20a, 80a, 83a, and AP Calculus, you would indicate under "Comments" that the student must also take Econ 82b, 184b, two upper-level electives, two other electives of any type, and note the writing intensive and oral communications requirements.

 If choice (1) is made, the student is not bound by the specific courses written on the form and can substitute different electives in the future without coming back to you to redo the form.
-Regardless of which choice is made, it is your job as advisor to inform the student of all the requirements involved in the program that he/she is declaring.
-For example, if a major is being declared, make sure the student is told which courses are upper-level electives and is told of the "Miscellaneous Issues" described on pages 3-4 of this memo.
+Regardless of which choice is made, it is your job as advisor to inform the student of all the requirements involved in the program that the student is declaring.
+For example, if a major is being declared, make sure the student is told which courses are upper-level electives and is told of the "Miscellaneous Issues" described on page 4 of this memo.